Tesla, Inc.: Roadster (second generation)

 On November 16, 2017, Tesla unveiled the second generation Roadster with a purported range of 620 mi with a 200 kWh battery pack that would achieve 0–60 mph in 1.9 seconds; and 0–100 mph in 4.2 seconds, and a top speed over 250 mph.
 A "SpaceX Package" would include cold-gas thrusters.
 The vehicle would have three electric motors, allowing all-wheel drive and torque vectoring during cornering.
 The base price was set at $200,000.
 Initially scheduled to ship in 2020, the vehicle has been repeatedly delayed.
 In July 2024, Musk said that the Roadster should enter production in 2025.
+The set date for the start of production is now 2027.

 Tesla next-generation vehicle

 The Tesla next-generation vehicle is an announced battery electric platform.
 It would become the third platform for the company.
 Vehicles based on this platform are not expected before 2025.
 In July 2024, Musk said that the platform should be expected to become available in the first half of 2025.